Eternals post-credits scenes explained, and how they set up the MCU's future

-Eternals landed in theaters Friday, bringing the Marvel Cinematic Universe to some trippy cosmic places after a yearlong pandemic-related delay.
-Oscar-winning director Chloé Zhao's movie establishes a new team of immortal heroes tasked with defending Earth from the deadly Deviants, and it includes a pair of post-credits scenes that'll get you hyped for the MCU's future.
+Eternals is in theaters now, bringing the Marvel Cinematic Universe to some trippy cosmic places after a yearlong pandemic-related delay.
+Oscar-winning director Chloé Zhao's movie establishes a new team of immortal heroes tasked with defending Earth from the deadly Deviants, and it includes a pair of post-credits scenes that will likely get you hyped for the MCU's future.

 The movie takes place after the events of Avengers: Endgame, which saw the Mad Titan Thanos defeated and billions of vanished people returned to Earth after five years.
 Our separate ending explainer dives into how that plays into Eternals, so let's take a look at how the extra scenes hint at what's coming next.